 Although this formulation can effectively find a smooth solution given a good $\alpha$, finding a good $\alpha$ is not easy with this formulation.
 This formulation fails to capture the exponential growth of the Lipschitz constant with respect to the network depth (see \refequ{lipschitz_bound_MLP}).
 In practice, it implies that the formulation \refequ{yoshida} proposed by \citet{YoshidaM17} requires a different $\alpha$ when we change the depth of the network.
 In \reffig{yoshida_compare}, we use the spectral norm for the method by \citet{YoshidaM17} and show that the same $\alpha$ results in different behavior for networks with different capacities.
 In contrast, our method leads to a more consistent behavior with the same $\alpha$.

 Another alternative is to define the Lipschitz regularization directly on the weight matrices, without the normalization layer.

-This approach works equally well as ours on narrower networks.
-However, this formulation converges slower on wider networks compared to our method.
-We suspect that this is because the $\infty$-norm only depends on a single row of the weight matrix without normalization.
-So on a wider network, one requires a lot more epochs to update all the entries.
-In the inset, we show the convergence plot on a 2 hidden layer MLP with 1024 neurons at each layer on a 2D interpolation task.
+\update{This approach works equally well as our method on narrower networks, but it converges slower on wider ones}.
+We suspect that this is because the $\infty$-norm only depends on a single row of the weight matrix.
+So on a wider network, \update{this formulation requires more epochs to penalize its parameters}.
+In the inset, \update{we show the convergence of a 2-layer MLP with 1024 neurons each layer on 2D interpolation.}

 Another tempting solution is to consider the log of the Lipschitz bound to turn the product in \refequ{add_regularization} into a summation